View May Needham's Obituary on journaltimes.com and share memories

 May is survived by her son and daughter in law, Robert and Aleksandra Needham, grandson Matthew Needham, sister Jean Schneider (John), brother William Ross (Betty), and several nieces and nephews.

-Funeral services for May will be held at Covenant Presbyterian Church, 40 Ohio Street on Friday, January 3, 2020.
+Funeral services for May will be held at Covenant Presbyterian Church, 40 Ohio Street on Friday, January 3, 2020 at 11:00 a.m.
 Interment will follow in West Lawn Memorial Park.
 Relatives and friends may meet with the family at the funeral home on Thursday, January 2 from 5:00 p.m. until 7:00 p.m.

 Purath-Strand Funeral Home & Crematory